-How can we experience mystery in our 21st century lives?
 How can we experience the beauty of mystery, beyond all the old constructs that may no longer ring true to us?
-Because in truth, the old ways may feel tired, or loaded, or may trigger us in whatever ways.
+Because, in truth, the old ways may feel tired, or loaded, or may trigger us in whatever ways.

-But mystery matters to me.
-Yes, though my personal beliefs tend toward the existential, I want—and more, I need—to stay connected to the part of me that marveled at life as a child.
+Indeed, despite my personal version of all that, mystery matters to me.
+Though my own beliefs tend toward the existential, I want—and more, I need—to stay connected to the part of me that marveled at life as a child.
 Children naturally see mystery in everything.
 Their imaginations are finely tuned to receive the mysterious, to interpret life in mysterious ways.
 In turn, that way of experiencing life keeps the fires of their imaginations burning.

 Adult life is dealing with an enormous

 amount of questions that don’t

 settle into my music.